mapswipe/python-mapswipe-workers/docs/source/installation.md

 docker-compose up -d postgres
 ```

-The Postgres instance will be exposed to `postgres:5432` (postgres Docker network)
+The Postgres instance will be exposed to `localhost:5432`.

-### Backup

-To backup the Postgres MapSwipe database use the `backup.sh` script inside the `./postgres` directory.
-It will execute a command (`pgdump`) inside the Postgres Docker container and store the backup locally (outside the Docker container).

 ## MapSwipe Workers

 ### Configuration

 To run MapSwipe Workers a valid configuration (`config/configuration.json`) and the Firebase Service Account Key (`config/serviceAccountKey.json`) are required.

-To authorize MapSwipe Workers to access Firebase services, you must generate a Firebase Service Account Key in JSON format.
-(Check the *Firebase* section to get this key.)
+To authorize MapSwipe Workers to access Firebase database, generate a Firebase Service Account Key in JSON format and save it to `mapswipe_workers/config/serviceAccountKey.json` (See *Firebase Setup* section above for details).

 To run the MapSwipe workers you need a configuration file.
 Edit the provided configuration file template (`config/example-configuration.json`) and rename it to `configuration.json`.
+In following sections all required configuration will be descibed in detail.

-#### Firebase
+#### Firebase Athentication

-The MapSwipe workers use the Firebase Python SDK **and** the Firebase REST api.
-The REST api is used for user management only to sign in as "normal" user or "project manager".
+The MapSwipe workers use the Firebase Python SDK and the Firebase REST API.
+The REST API is used for user management only to sign in as "normal" user or "project manager".
 Both require the `database_name` in your configuration file.
-The REST api requires an `api_key`.
-(Check the *Google APIs & Services Credentials* section to get this key.)
-You need to provide information on firebase in your `configuration.json`.:

 ```json
 "firebase": {